act65/diy-uni-18/cogsci.md

-Course in cognitive science, with a focus on computational neuroscience, reasoning and linguistics.
+Course in cognitive science, with a focus on computational approaches to neuroscience, reward, reasoning and language.

 ## Semester 1